Project management statistics for 2023

 The sweeping generalization of inadequate sponsor support driving project failure is inaccurate according to these PMI statistics.

-This is further supported by the findings of AIPM and KPMG’s survey, which show that 61% of projects have actively engaged sponsors.
+This is further supported by the findings of AIPM and KPMG’s Project Delivery in Australia 2020 survey, which show that 61% of projects have actively engaged sponsors.

 What causes project failure?

-According to a survey by Wellingtone, the top 10 challenges projects face include:
+According to Wellingtone’s The State of Project Management 2020 report, the top 10 challenges projects face include:

 Statistics link decision latency with project failure